 Discuss each problem with your teammates, then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
-It can also be very interesting when you and a teammate use different methods to arrive at a result!
-Do not hesitate to ask for help from other students, from Melina, or from Bill.
+It can also be very interesting when you and a teammate use different methods to arrive at a result.
+Do not hesitate to ask for help from other students or from the instructors - but don't just copy down other people's results!